|denotes BTA Member|

 south in the hurricane belt, and although tropical

-occasionally approach in the peak months of August to
+storms will occasionally approach in the peak months

 Driving on Bequia's narrow roads is on the LEFT.

 If you are renting a vehicle on the island you will need to get a local Driving Permit.
-These are available from the Revenue Office in Port Elizabeth on production of a valid national or international Driving Licence from your own country, and payment of a fee of EC$65 (about US$ 25).
+These are available from the Revenue Office in Port Elizabeth on production of a valid national or international Driving Licence from your own country, and payment of a fee of EC$100 (about US$ 40).

 Bequia has been "on line" for several years.
 There is no shortage of internet access outlets on the island.
 Lap top plug-ins, printing, CD burning and software and hardware troubleshooting are also available.